CPK Insurance

 • Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000, so plumbing businesses that use service trucks should verify their commercial auto coverage meets or exceeds those minimums.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which makes a plumber insurance policy important when renting shop, yard, or office space.
+• Most commercial leases in New Mexico require proof of general liability coverage, which makes a plumber insurance policy important when renting shop, yard, or office space.

 • Coverage terms can vary by carrier, so plumbing contractor insurance should be reviewed for endorsements that fit trucks, tools, and job-site work in New Mexico.